 For most trees, pruning should be completed before growth begins in spring.
 Some species, (Maple, Walnut, Yellowwood & Birch), tend to bleed sap from their pruning wounds.
 This will not harm the tree, but is unsightly.
 To prevent bleeding of sap, prune these trees in late spring to early summer.
-Remember that wounds made after July do not heal well for the remainder of that season.
+Pruning cuts made after July may not heal sufficiently before winter, so some bleeding may still occur.
 Heavy pruning of Japanese Maples, unlike other types of Maples, should be done during the dormant season; just prior to bud break and leaf formation.

 Oak trees should only be pruned from November to March.
 This is a protection against the spread of Oak Wilt.
 The insects that spread Oak Wilt are attracted to the sap of these trees, so pruning when dormant helps to stop the spread of this disease.
+If a wound occurs to your Oak while leaves are present, act quickly to properly trim the damage and apply pruning sealer.